Templeville, Maryland

 Templeville is a town in Caroline and Queen Anne's counties, Maryland, United States.
 Templeville is located near the Maryland-Delaware line.
 The population was 138 at the 2010 census.
 It was known as Bullock Town until the name was changed in 1847.
 The name Templeville derives from the Temple family, whose most famous member was Governor William Temple of Delaware.

 History

-Templeville is named after the Temple family.
-The Temple family resided in Maryland from the mid-1700s.
-It is believed the Temple plantation was located where Templeville and the surrounding area is today.
-A small, private cemetery for the Temple family can be found just outside Templeville.
-Some of the tombstones are still legible, although time has taken its toll on them.
-The most famous member of the Temple family was William Temple, Governor of Delaware.
-He was the youngest governor to serve in Delaware in all of its history.
-He was born in Maryland and moved to Smyrna, Delaware at the age of 18.
+Originally called "Bullock Town", the town changed its name to "Templeville" in 1847.
+The name was chosen based on "one of several historic cemeteries located near the town".
+Templeville was originally incorporated in 1865; the charter was renewed in 1947.

 Geography

-Templeville is located at 39°8′11″N 75°46′6″W (39.136330, -75.768398).
+Templeville is located at 39°8′11″N 75°46′6″W (39.136330, −75.768398).

 According to the United States Census Bureau, the town has a total area of 0.08 sqmi, all land.

 Transportation

 The main method of travel to and from Templeville is by road, and two state highways serve the town.
 Maryland Route 302 traverses the town from east to west, while Maryland Route 454 heads south out of the town from its terminus at MD 302.